abunur/FlickFinder/README.md

 The app makes use of MVI for unidirectional data flow, which works well with Compose UI and Flow.

+Lazy loading is used to handle the large dataset effectively.

 ## Screenshots